 Don’t- Think that waterfall will allow you to stay dry.

 If it has even the slightest chance of drenching you within seconds it absolutely will.
 We thought we were totally safe, no wind, no splashing, no access to the water (to keep Marley dry) and BAM a gust of wind picks up out of nowhere at the perfect moment and we are all drenched!
-The poor car heater just could not dry that amount of water, the perils of traveling Iceland with kids.
+The poor car heater just could not dry that amount of water, the perils of travelling Iceland with kids.
 Just another amazing Iceland tourist spot to visit.

 Do– Read the fine print if you are renting a car